 We intend to map n elements into n/m buckets, where m is specified below.
-Because the value of m is only important asymptotically, we can choose it to make n/m a power of two.
+Without loss of generality, assume n/m is a power of two.
 The algorithm picks a random hash function, from the same almost linear family as before, with an output of $\lg(n/m)$ bits.
 A bucket contains elements with the same hash value.
 In any fixed bucket, we expect m elements.
 Later, we will need to bound the expected number of elements which are in buckets with more than O(m) elements.
 By a Markov bound, we could easily conclude that the expected number of elements in buckets of size $\geq mt$ decreases linearly in t.
 A sharper bound is usually obtained with k-wise independent hashing, but a family of (almost) linear hash functions cannot even achieve strong universality (2-independence): consider hashing x and 2x.
 Fortunately, we are saved by the following slightly unusual lemma:

 The lemma implies that in expectation, $O(\frac{n}{m})$ elements are in buckets of size greater than 3m.
-We remark that it is possible to construct a universal family showing that the linear dependence on t is optimal, so the analysis is sharp.

-Note that the lemma is highly sensitive on the definition of universality.
-If we work with the weaker definition that guarantees $\Pr_h[h(x) = h(y)] \leq \frac{O(1) \cdot m}{n}$ , the probability that an element is in a bucket larger than t decreases just as $\frac{m}{t}$ (by the Markov bound).
-Again, it is possible to construct families showing that this result is optimal, so having a constant of exactly 1 is unusually important in our application.
+It is easy to construct a universal family showing that the linear dependence on t is optimal, so the analysis is sharp.
+Note that the lemma is highly sensitive on the constant in the definition of universality.
+If we only know that $\Pr_h[h(x) = h(y)] \leq \frac{O(1) \cdot m}{n}$ , the probability that an element is in a bucket larger than t decreases just as $\frac{m}{t}$ (by the Markov bound).
+Again, we can construct families showing that this result is optimal, so the constant is unusually important in our application.
 Fortunately, the universal family that we considered achieves a constant of 1.